 Note: Do not use the real-estate agent-recommended inspector.
 Remember, the real estate agent is working for the buyer, not you – which means there is a possibility that the inspector they recommend may be biased.
 So, whenever possible, get your own independent building and pest inspector.

 4. Get A Second Set Of Eyes On The Home

 Two pairs of eyes are better than 1 when it comes to property.

 You go to the 4th property inspection on a Saturday.
 Finally, you find the right place, on the right street, at the right price.

 You get swept up in the excitement and are ready to sign the contract then and there…

-And I can guarantee you will miss details about the property…even if you are following the Property Inspection Checklist.
+And we can guarantee you will miss details about the property, even if you are following the Property Inspection Checklist.

 The second set of eyes will prevent this.

 Whenever I have wanted to buy a property, I’ll always bring a friend or someone from my family to provide a second set of eyes and give a third-party opinion.